neilbaldwin/JTextBox/readme.md

 >#### JTextBox and Inline Styling
 >
 >While JTextBox uses styling keywords (and a simplified version of HTML-style tags with which to employ that styling - we'll get to that), you need to be aware that **the tag system is not nested or cascading**.
-In your encoded text (text string with formatting tags) you use a formatting tag to tell JTextBox "start rending the rest of the text like this" - *there are no closing tags to define the end of the sub-formatting*.
+In your encoded text (text string with formatting tags) you use a formatting tag to tell JTextBox "start rendering the rest of the text like this" - *there are no closing tags to define the end of the sub-formatting*.
 If you want to end the current sub-formatting you have to switch to a different sub-format with another tag.

 So in the last example, until now we haven't needed to tell JTextBox what it should consider *normal text*.
 If you're going to use inline styling you need to have a "normal" key so that you can insert it after sub-formatted text so the renderer returns to "normal".
 That's what the `"bd"` key is doing here - "normal" is whatever you've defined in the Base Style.